YannMjl/tp_1_skunk/README.md

 ### PENALTIES:

-A skunk in any series voids the score for that series only and draws a penalty of 1 chip placed in the "kitty," and loss of dice.

-A skunk and a deuce voids the score for that series only and draws a penalty of 2 chips placed in the "kitty," and loss of dice.
+A skunk in any series voids the score for that series only and draws a penalty of 1 chip placed in the "kitty," and loss of dice.A skunk and a deuce voids the score for that series only and draws a penalty of 2 chips placed in the "kitty," and loss of dice.

 TWO skunks void the ENTIRE accumulated score and draws a penalty of 4 chips placed in the "kitty," and loss of dice.
 Player must again start to score from scratch.